pixelpicosean/lp-reactive-deprecated/README.md

 More examples coming soon :D

-# Document
+# API Document

-Please see the official site of [kefir](http://pozadi.github.io/kefir/) for more details.
+You can find docs of most APIs in the official site of [kefir](http://pozadi.github.io/kefir/).
+For other APIs please see the **Examples** section.

 ---